chirag1992m/profile/public/blog_posts/thoughts-the-internet-has-changed-forever.md

 What's the first thing you do when you connect to the internet?
 If you're like me, you'll go to Google.com.
 Each browser comes with a default search engine, and for most of us, it's **Google**.
 That gateway earlier had two main buttons, `Google Search` and `I'm Feeling Lucky`. `I'm feeling lucky` simply opened the first link that google ranked the highest for the query.

 In 2022 chatGPT was released by OpenAI, and it was a game changer.
 It was able to answer questions better than any other search engine although didn't have the ability to be up-to-date with the latest information.
 It was able to write code, and even write essays.
 As the traffic on chatGPT grew, Google had to act fast before it loses its own game.
 After many iterations, like the LamDa, Palm, gemini studio, notebookLM, etc., `I'm feeling lucky` was replaced with `AI Mode` in March 2025 in the US.
-They took a lot more time to bring this to the forefront compared to other AI companies even though the seminal paper on transformers was published by google researchers; mostly because they couldn't forego their reputation with a *half-baked product* and practically AI based search *breaks the main business model of Google's Adsense*.
+They took a lot more time to bring this to the forefront compared to other AI companies even though the seminal paper on <dict word="transformer">transformers</dict> was published by google researchers; mostly because they couldn't forego their reputation with a *half-baked product* and practically AI based search *breaks the main business model of Google's <dict word="Adsense">Adsense</dict>*.
 ![Google before 2025 and after 2025](/blog_images/thoughts-the-internet-has-changed-forever/google_transition.png)

 > And just like that, the gateway to the internet (and practically the internet itself) has changed forever.